The will of God will never lead you where the grace of God will not protect you.

 MESSAGE FROM FR MARK - SERVICES

-We shall once again have two short services each Sunday.
-The first service will be at 9 am followed by a second at 10 am.
+We have two short services each Sunday.
+The first service is at 9 am followed by a second at 10 am.
 If you have previously attended either of these services, then your seat will automatically be kept for you.
 If you haven't attended before, then please contact Fr Mark - use the form on the Contact Us page (the vicarage telephone number is on that page also).

 PLEASE NOTE that if you, or anyone you have been in contact with, have displayed any symptoms then PLEASE DO NOT ATTEND CHURCH.